Brickhoff/Foodie_Final/Readme.md

 1. clone the repo.
 2. mysql-ctl cli
 3. Create your own database.
-If you want to use the default name, name your database "Foodie".
+If you want to use the default name, name your database "foodie".
 4. use foodie;
 5. Change the "user" in database.js to your username.
 If the development environment is not in Cloud9, change the username and host, and you need to add code for "password."